neo4j/neo4j/packaging/standalone/standalone-community/src/main/distribution/text/community/README.txt

-#{product.fullname} #{neo4j.version}
+Neo4j #{neo4j.version}
 =======================================

-Welcome to #{product.fullname} release #{neo4j.version}, a high-performance graph database.
+Welcome to Neo4j release #{neo4j.version}, a high-performance graph database.
-This is the community distribution of #{product.fullname}, including everything you need to start building applications that can model, persist and explore graph-like data.
+This is the community distribution of Neo4j, including everything you need to start building applications that can model, persist and explore graph-like data.

 In the box
 ----------

-#{product.fullname} runs as a server application, exposing a Web-based management
-interface and RESTful endpoints for data access.
+Neo4j runs as a server application, exposing a Web-based management interface and RESTful endpoints for data access.

 Here in the installation directory, you'll find: